ngraham94/7502TravelApp/README.md

 - **New Features**
     - Implemented Home page with photo carousel featuring popular vacation destinations.
     - Implemented website content that integrates with Drupal so the website administrator can create or modify the website in browser.
+    - Created pre-custom templates for the Homepage, About, Services, and Destinations that the website administrator can reuse.

 - **Bug Fixes**
+    - Removed border radius from navbar header.
+    - Moved the navbar header to its own section to create a purple ribbon.
+    - Resized carousel images for certifications for consistency and organization.

 - **Known Bugs**
+    - Window resize does not scale YouTube video embeds.
+    - Mobile view is sometimes distorted in two-column layout pages when viewing agent biographies and testimonials.

 <!-- /TOC -->